Prajin-Kamble/Superstore-Sales-Overview-Dashboard/README.md

 KPIs / Charts Used: Total Sales Card, Total Profit Card, Profit Margin Card, and Monthly Sales Trend (Line Chart)

 #### Q1.
 Which month generated the highest revenue?
-Answer: November and December generated the highest revenue, indicating strong seasonal demand during the year-end festive and holiday period.
+Answer: November and December generated the highest revenue, indicating strong seasonal demand during the year-end festive and holiday period.<br>
 Business Impact: The company should increase inventory levels and marketing spend during these months to maximize revenue.

 #### Q2.
 Which product category contributes most to sales and profit?
-Answer: The Technology category contributes the highest share of total sales and profit, making it the most valuable category for the business.
+Answer: The Technology category contributes the highest share of total sales and profit, making it the most valuable category for the business.<br>
 Business Impact: Sales and marketing teams should prioritize Technology for promotions, inventory planning, and new product launches.

 #### Q3.
 Are there months with declining profit margin?
-Answer: Yes, certain months show declining profit margins despite stable sales, mainly due to higher discounts and promotional offers.
+Answer: Yes, certain months show declining profit margins despite stable sales, mainly due to higher discounts and promotional offers.<br>
 Business Impact: Finance and marketing teams should review discount strategies to protect profitability.

 Departments Using This Insight: Sales, Finance, Marketing